osrf/TSC-RMW-Reports/humble/eProsima-response.md

 For a complete description of the benchmark and the resulting conclusions, see section [Benchmarking](#benchmarking).

-Note that we had trouble collecting inter-machine data with cycloneDDS implementation, since cycloneDDS selects only one of the available network interfaces for the communication.
-In our tests this resulted in cycloneDDS selecting some virtual interface that was not connected to any physical interface.
+Note that we had trouble collecting inter-machine data with Cyclone DDS implementation, since Cyclone DDS selects only one of the available network interfaces for the communication.
+In our tests this resulted in Cyclone DDS selecting some virtual interface that was not connected to any physical interface.
 As a result, we got no communication between the processes.
-Although this can be corrected through configuration, we had no time to repeat the whole benchmark and, thus, we have no data to characterize cycloneDDS on inter-machine deployments.
+Although this can be corrected through configuration, we had no time to repeat the whole benchmark and, thus, we have no data to characterize Cyclone DDS on inter-machine deployments.

 Also note that Fast DDS uses Boost.interprocess to implement shared memory and data sharing deliveries.
 While performance results for Fast DDS on Ẅindows were similar to other platforms on Windows 10 Version 21H1 (May 2021 Update), a recent Windows patch changed the behavior of Boost.intraprocess.
 This results on bad performance of Fast DDS on updated Windows platforms.
 Undefining `BOOST_INTERPROCESS_FORCE_GENERIC_EMULATION` on Boost.interprocess restores the previous behavior, which are the results we are presenting here.

 ### For a pub/sub pair in separate processes, what is the average round-trip time, throughput, and CPU/memory utilization?
 How does this scale with topic frequency and topic size?

-If we want to have a fair comparison, we should be comparing cycloneDDS (which has synchronous publication mode by default) with Fast DDS in synchronous publication mode.
+If we want to have a fair comparison, we should be comparing Cyclone DDS (which has synchronous publication mode by default) with Fast DDS in synchronous publication mode.
 However, for the sake of completeness, we are present the results for all configurations.

 Also, we found that even though the numbers may vary, the conclusions are similar for all platforms.
 You can check the complete results on section [Benchmarking](#benchmarking).
 The general conclusions can be summarized as follows:

- * Fast DDS has much better scallability with the data size than cycloneDDS, in latency, CPU usage and throughput.
+ * Fast DDS has much better scallability with the data size than Cyclone DDS, in latency, CPU usage and throughput.
 For 2MB data sizes, Fast DDS has double the throughput, half the latency and half the CPU usage.
 This with the default configuration.
 Using data-sharing results are much better yet.
- * Fast DDS consistently gets **at least double** the throughput than cycloneDDS, with all configurations.
+ * Fast DDS consistently gets **at least double** the throughput than Cyclone DDS, with all configurations.
- * For smaller data sizes, Latency with Fast DDS synchronous mode configurations is better than latency with cycloneDDS.
+ * For smaller data sizes, Latency with Fast DDS synchronous mode configurations is better than latency with Cyclone DDS.
 As expected, latency with asynchronous mode is worse.
- * Memory consumption in Fast DDS is higher than in cycloneDDS.
+ * Memory consumption in Fast DDS is higher than in Cyclone DDS.
 This was somehow expected, since Fast DDS supports many more configurations and features that require data structures residing in memory.

 **Latency**

- * Fast DDS (on synchronous mode) has consistently lower latencies than cycloneDDS.
+ * Fast DDS (on synchronous mode) has consistently lower latencies than Cyclone DDS.
- * Specially with large data sizes, where cycloneDDS has **double** latencies than Fast DDS (without data-sharing).
+ * Specially with large data sizes, where Cyclone DDS has **double** latencies than Fast DDS (without data-sharing).
- * We extended some tests on the Windows platform beyond 2MB that confirm that latency in cycloneDDS increases at a much larger rate than in Fast DDS.
+ * We extended some tests on the Windows platform beyond 2MB that confirm that latency in Cyclone DDS increases at a much larger rate than in Fast DDS.
  * Results are even better if using Fast DDS data-sharing delivery, especially on large data sizes, since data copies are avoided.
-Total latency is **a quarter** of the latency of cycloneDDS.
+Total latency is **a quarter** of the latency of Cyclone DDS.
  * Latencies seem to increase at a similar rate with the number of subscribers.
  * Surprisingly, in all implementations the latency falls down with increasing publication rates.
 We believe this is a consequence of the process becoming idle on lower rates and the platform's scheduler changing to another job, so that when the next sample is sent, it has to wait until a running slot is available.